 There are some jobs that you should consider hiring someone for rather than tackling it yourself as a DIY (do-it-yourself) project.

-These professionals all should have the correct equipment, be trained to do their job safely and have adequate insurance in case something does go wrong so your homeowner’s insurance doesn’t take a hit.
+These professionals all should have the correct equipment, training to do their job safely and adequate insurance in case something does go wrong so that your homeowner’s insurance doesn’t take a hit.

 Trimming large or very high tree branches or cutting down a large tree should be left to professionals.

 Arbourists and professional treefellers know how to safely take down high tree branches and tall trees.
 There is a lot of weight and when that comes crashing down, it can injure or even kill someone, not to mention causing property damage to you and your neighbours.

 They have all the necessary special safety equipment to climb the tree, cut branches/trunk and lower the pieces to the ground.
 This is definitely not a DIY project, unless you have the experience and equipment.

 Burying an electrical cable in your garden to service a pond or greenhouse is something you want a licensed electrician to tackle.

 A licensed electrician knows the electrical code and what is allowed and what isn’t.
 They will know how to safely tie the new circuit into your existing electrical system in your house and ensure circuits are not overloaded.

 And when properly permitted and inspected, if there is a problem later, your insurance company will more likely pay for damages than if the work was done by you in a haphazard manner.

 Running a buried water line to a greenhouse or putting in an irrigation system calls for the help of a licensed plumber.